BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 ### Greed
 The desire to future-proof everything:
-> Avoid overengineering; simplicity often prevails.
+> Avoid over-engineering; simplicity often prevails.

 ### Sloth
 Focusing on "what" rather than "why" in comments: